jackohughes/ghc-proposals/proposals/0000-linear-types.rst

 Effect and Interactions
 -----------------------

-A staple of this proposal is that it does not modify Haskell for those who don't want to use it, or don't know of linear types.
-Even if an API exports linear types, they are easy to ignore: just imagine that the arrows are regular arrows, it will work as expected.
+A staple of this proposal is:

+*it does not modify Haskell for those who don't want to use it, or don't know about linear types.*

+Even if an API exports linear types, they are easy to ignore: just pretend that the dotted arrows are regular arrows.
+It is always safe in all contexts to substitute something with a linear arrow where a regular arrow was expected.

 Linear data types are just regular Haskell types, which means it is cheap to interact with existing libraries.
-That is, unless there are linear arrows in argument position.
-In which case, attempt to use a non-linear function will raise a linear-type error.
-The motivating examples are all like this: they are libraries which require linear types to work.

 There is an unpleasant interaction with ``-XRebindableSyntax``: ``if u then t else e`` is interpreted as ``ifThenElse u t e``.
 Unfortunately, these two constructs have different typing rules when ``t`` and ``e`` have free linear variables.
-Therefore well-typed linearly typed programs can stop typing when ``-XRebindableSyntax`` is added.
+Therefore well-typed linearly typed programs might not type check with ``-XRebindableSyntax`` enabled.

 The meta-theory of linear types in a lazy language fails if we allow unrestricted ``newtype``-s: